 Journalists viewing documents on SecureDrop must connect to the Journalist Interface using the Tails operating system on a USB drive.
 As part of your on-boarding, your admin should have provided you with a Tails drive configured for this purpose, known as the Journalist Workstation USB drive.

 The Tails OS makes using SecureDrop very different from other computing experiences.
 The added layers of security mean extra steps each time you want to login.
 With practice, you will become increasingly comfortable with the process.

 To visit the Journalist Interface, click the Journalist Interface icon on the desktop.
 This will open Tor Browser to an “.onion” address.
-Log in with your username, passphrase, and two-factor authentication token, as shown in the first screenshot below.
+Log in with your username, passphrase, and two-factor authentication token.
 (If you have been provided with a YubiKey, see Using YubiKey with the Journalist Interface for detailed setup and usage information.)

 Reset Passphrase or Two-factor Authentication Credentials¶

 If necessary, journalists may reset their user passphrase or two-factor authentication token in their user profile.
 To navigate to your user profile, log in to the Journalist Interface and click on the link in the upper right of the screen where it says Logged on as <your user name>.